kavia-common/unified-connector-framework-143961-143970/README.md

 Key environment variables:
 - MONGODB_URL, MONGODB_DB
-- ENCRYPTION_KEY (Fernet key)
+- ENCRYPTION_KEY (Fernet key; required for production)
 - LOG_LEVEL, LOG_JSON
 - API_PREFIX

+Headers to include on API calls:
+- X-Tenant-Id: tenant/workspace scoping
+- X-Request-Id (optional): for distributed tracing; server will generate one if absent

 OpenAPI docs at /docs when running.

 Note: Example connectors (PostgreSQL, Salesforce) are stubs for development.
+Jira and Confluence are production-grade examples.